Lynda Barnes: Family

 Lynda and Chris have twin sons, Troy and Ryan, born in 2002.
-Ryan currently bowls for his father's alma mater, Wichita State University.
-In his senior year (2024), Ryan Barnes received a commissioner's exemption to compete in the PBA Players Championship, held this year at Bowlero Northrock in Wichita, Kansas.
+Ryan previously bowled for his father's alma mater, Wichita State University.
+In his senior year (2024), Ryan Barnes received a commissioner's exemption to compete in the PBA Players Championship, held in 2024 at Bowlero Northrock in Wichita, Kansas.
 He made the televised finals as the #4 seed, and finished in third place.
 Upon the conclusion of his collegiate career, Ryan joined the PBA.